*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 A jukebox is a partially automated music-playing device, usually a coin-operated machine, that will play a patron’s selection from self-contained media.
 The classic jukebox has buttons, with letters and numbers on them, which, when one of each group is entered after each other, are used to select a specific record.
 Some may use Compact Discs instead.

 Disc changers are similar devices that are intended for home use, are small enough to fit in a shelf, may hold up to 400 discs, and allow discs to be easily removed, replaced, and inserted by the user.

 So what are the worst jukebox songs?

-Depending on what genre of music a person likes will depend on their answer to this question.
-There are a few songs though like shots and American pie that everyone can agree should not be able to be played on a jukebox at all.
+Although everyone will have some jukebox songs they hate there are a few songs though like Shots and American Pie that everyone can agree should not be able to be played on a jukebox at all.

 If you would like to know more about the worst jukebox songs, please keep reading or check out this video!

 Do you have a game room in your house and you wish that you had a full-sized jukebox to put into it?
 Well, you are in luck as you can find a variety of them to choose from by clicking here.